Moosa Ghazi

-Moosa Ghazi (1937 – 12 May 2003) was a Pakistani footballer who played as a left winger.
-Ghazi represented the Pakistan national football team in the 1950s to 1960s, and was member of the national squad which finished finalists at the 1962 Merdeka Tournament.
+Moosa Ghazi (1937 – 12 May 2003), alternatively spelt as Musa Ghazi, was a Pakistani footballer who played as a left winger.
+Moosa represented the Pakistan national football team in the 1950s to 1960s, and was member of the national squad which finished finalists at the 1962 Merdeka Tournament.
 Considered as one of the earliest legends in Pakistan football history, he was renowned for his performances at the wing and goalscoring abilities.

 Early life

-Ghazi hailed from the locality of Keamari in Karachi in British India.
+Moosa hailed from the locality of Keamari in Karachi in British India.
 He belonged to the Makrani Baloch community (also known as Sheedi) of Sudanese descent.

 Club career

-Keamari Mohammedan
+Early career

-Ghazi started playing football with Karachi club Keamari Mohammedan alongside his brother Abid Ghazi.
+Moosa started playing football with Karachi club Keamari Muhammadan alongside his brother Abid Ghazi.
+He also represented representative side Karachi at the National Football Championship.

+Stints in India

-East Bengal
+Moosa (second from left, standing row) with East Bengal in 1958.

-Ghazi played for East Bengal from 1956 to 1958.
-He scored a total of 50 goals for East Bengal Club, being their highest scorer in 1956 and 1957, netting 10 and 8 goals respectively in the Calcutta Football League during those seasons.
+In India, Moosa joined Calcutta League club East Bengal alongside Hussain Killer.
+He played for the club from 1956 to 1958.
+Where he scored a total of 50 goals for East Bengal Club, being their highest scorer in 1956 and 1957, netting 10 and 8 goals respectively in the Calcutta Football League during those seasons.

-He scored a brilliant goal which enabled East Bengal to beat Hyderabad City Police in the 1956–57 Durand Cup final, making a solo run past the defenders and scoring to make it 2–0 as East Bengal held onto the scoreline and won their third Durand Cup title.
-During his tenure the club also won the DCM Trophy in 1957 and IFA Shield in 1958.
+Notably, Moosa scored a brilliant goal which enabled East Bengal to beat Hyderabad City Police in the 1956–57 Durand Cup final, making a solo run past the defenders and scoring to make it 2–0 as East Bengal held onto the scoreline and secured their third Durand Cup title.
+During his tenure the club also won the DCM Trophy, with Moosa scoring in the semi-final and the final.
+As well as the IFA Shield in 1958.
 He also held the record of most goals in the DCM Trophy, with 12 goals in single competition.

-Kolkata Mohammedan

 Ghazi standing at the far right with the 1960 Aga Khan Gold Cup winners Kolkata Mohammedan.

-Ghazi featured for Kolkata Mohammedan in the late 50s, Ghazi played an integral role in his debut season with the help of his fellow national teammate Muhammad Umer, helping the team secure third in the league behind East Bengal and Mohun Bagan, with both players scoring 12 and 13 goals respectively.
-The following season, Ghazi played a key part in the Aga Khan Gold Cup triumph over Indonesian club PSM Makassar in 1960 in Dhaka, East Pakistan (now Bangladesh).
+Moosa featured for Kolkata Mohammedan in the late 50s, Moosa played an integral role in his debut season with the help of his fellow national teammate Muhammad Umer, helping the team secure third in the league behind East Bengal and Mohun Bagan, with both players scoring 12 and 13 goals respectively.
+The same year, he helped the team win the 1959–60 Rovers Cup.
+Where he would go on to score a hat-trick in the final against former club East Bengal.

+The following season, Moosa played a key part in the 1960 Aga Khan Gold Cup triumph over Indonesian club PSM Makassar in Dhaka, East Pakistan (now Bangladesh).

-Victoria SC
+Victoria

+Moosa (right), receiving the Independence Day Football Tournament trophy.

-Ghazi played for Victoria SC in Dhaka 1961.
+Moosa also played for Dhaka League club Victoria SC in Dhaka 1961.
 He played alongside fellow Pakistan international, Muhammad Umer, helping the club finish runners-up in the Dhaka First Division League in his lone season.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.
+Notably helping them win the 1961–62 edition, scoring a hat-trick in the final.